Making Sense of Probabilities: Union, Tables, and Conditional Thinking

 💡 Show Answer

-Q2: In a contingency table, how do you compute a joint probability?
+Q2: In a contingency table, how do you calculate a joint probability?

 💡 Show Answer